TritonDataCenter/triton-kubernetes/README.md

 What KVM package should the master and nodes run on: (14b6fade-d0f8-11e5-85c5-4ff7918ab5c1)
 ```

-After verification of the entries, setup will provide a Kubernetes environment on triton that will be set up as below:
+After verification of the entries, setup will provide a Kubernetes environment on triton that will be set up as below (if HA isn't set up):

 ![1x2 architecture](docs/img/1x2-arch.png)